Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 - Automate or eliminate low-stakes decisions

-- Get adequate sleep (sleep deprivation accelerates depletion)
+- Get enough sleep (sleep deprivation accelerates depletion)

 The Bottom Line

-Decision fatigue is a real phenomenon that affects your eating, especially in the evening.
-Your brain's capacity for self-regulation is finite, and it gets depleted throughout the day.
+Decision fatigue is real, and it hits your eating hardest in the evening.
+Your brain's capacity for self-regulation is finite, and it gets used up over the day.

 Strategies that work: